sanderfu/TTK4145-ElevatorProject/internal/ordermanager/README.md

  * Test that most extensive test from network manager still produces correct result
  * Implement "broadcast lightcommand"
     * Make this feature unnecessary by using the recieved SW order instead.
 Idea: Send a duplicate of the SW order on a dedicated channel from networkmanager to ordermanagerfor this.
- * Reduce the waittimes to break after 250ms instead of after 1s and test functionality on 3 Terminals
+ * Reduce the waittimes to break after 250ms instead of after 1s and test functionality on 3 Terminals - PASSED
- * Repeat the same test on 3 pcs on the sanntidssal
+ * Repeat the same test on 3 pcs on the sanntidssal - PASSED
+ * Repeat same test on 3 PCs ont he sanntidssal w. packet loss 20% - PASSED

 ### TODO - SW Order Registration
+ * Set up primary and backup channel to QM (Queue manager) from Order manager.
  * Set up routine to listen for incoming SW orders
  * Redirect these WS orders to primary or backup channel for registration in queuemanager
  * Set up waitloop